B3n31/Forget-Me-Not/docs/readme.txt

 We will use lower camel Case which means that the first letter of the word is lowercase, and any subsequent word is captialized.

 #Comments
-Comment should explain what is not obvious from te code itself.
+Comment should explain what is not obvious from the code itself.

 Keep the comment clear and precise.
 Try to not express it in a long sentence.